 We are pleased to provide you with information about the Curaçao Radio Control Club (CRCC).
 Every Sunday from 15:00 to sunset, our members will be at the field performing flights.
 On an irregular base there will be members flying on Saturday from 11:00-14:00.

-In 1971, the Curacao Radio Control Club was formed by Mr. Tony Ibara, former pilot in the ALM (Antillian Airlines), together with Mr. Jacobs, Mr. Risseeuw and Mr. Blou Mont (top left picture).
+In 1971, the Curacao Radio Control Club was founded by Mr. Tony Ibara (not on the picture), former pilot in the ALM (Antillian Airlines), together with Mr. George Jacobs, Mr. Joe Risseeuw and Mr. George Blomont (top left picture).
 Together they were the initiators of the 1st runway.
 From then on they taught each other in flying with radio controlled airplanes.

-Today the club is still going with various new members flying newer airplanes and more sophisticated electronics.
+The model fly club still exists with several new members flying newer aircraft and more advanced electronics.
 The club has members with jets, profile-, sport-, pattern-, electric airplanes and helicopters as well as giant scale big birds or quadcopters with ‘first person view’

 Our hope is that we will get aspiring R/C pilots who have ever been interested in remote control airplanes involved.
 It is open for anyone who wants to try it, however youth under age 17 need a parent/guardian to accompany them

 Aspiring R/C pilots will receive formal ground instruction and will fly with an flight instructor.
 Also through the use of buddy-boxes and hobby industry recognized basic and advanced model aircraft, you will learn from our instructors.

 After you have completed your flight training, if you wish to continue flying at Cactus Airfield you will need to join the club.